 Sessions are free and open to small business owners throughout Frederick County, with workshops focusing on topics of interest to entrepreneurs.

 Workshops are held on the second Tuesday of each month from January through May, typically from 8:30-9:30AM at the Delaplaine Arts Center (40 S Carroll St).

 Stay tuned for the 2023 workshop schedule.

 Tuesday, January 18 @ 8:30AM • On the Job: Creating a Workplace that Works for Everyone • WATCH RECORDING HERE

 As a small business owner, your employees can sometimes feel like family… but what can you do to ensure your workplace is really a welcoming home to all?
 Latrice Lewis, Business and Employment Consultant with Frederick County Workforce Services, will guide us through an honest discussion about the topic of diversity, equity and inclusion as a small business.
 Learn the steps you can take to hire a diverse workforce and create an inclusive and welcoming environment for your employees.

 Tuesday, February 15 @ 8:30AM • What Message Are You Sending?
-Inclusive Marketing Strategies for Your Small Business • REGISTER HERE
+Inclusive Marketing Strategies for Your Small Business • WATCH RECORDING HERE